3 June Afternoon.

 Our final stop was Suzhou Street.
 Though quaint, it’s really nothing more than a reproduction of a street that would not have been a part of the Palace.
 Today, it’s mainly a place to induce tourists to spend money.
 I can’t fault the effort.
 For more pictures of the Summer Palace including Suzhou Street you can go here.

-We rode the metro back to the hotel.
-Even for foreigners, the Beijing Metro is easy to navigate.
-The lines are coded both numerically and by color though I think the color is a better reference point for everyone.
 Each car has an electronic map of the route with transliterated station names and the upcoming station flashes red as you approach it then changes to solid green when you arrive.
 Announcements are in Chinese and English.
 Still, it’s a good idea to count stops because the cars can get crowded and if you’re lucky enough to find a seat (vacant seats are occupied within milliseconds) the signs can be blocked by the standees.
 Also, as in any subway I’ve ridden, the announcements can be muffled by a poor sound system or overrun by chatter.

 Before our tour ended, Kevin had offered to get us tickets to see the famous Chinese Acrobats and five of us elected to do that.
 So, after a brief stop at the hotel for a quick shower and change of shirt for me (I don’t know what the others did), we met Kevin in the lobby and he escorted us to the theater.
 There was no time for dinner so I grabbed some caramel popcorn and Coke Zero at the theater.
 Erin also shared with me some Jaffa’s – an Australian candy with an outer shell akin to an M & M but with a soft orange flavored chocolate center.

-Though the show is fairly short – about an hour and twenty-five minutes with a ten minute intermission – some of the feats are remarkable and seeing them live certainly trumps seeing the show on video or film.
+Though the show was fairly short – about an hour and twenty-five minutes with a ten minute intermission – some of the feats were remarkable and seeing them live certainly trumps seeing the show on video or film.
 Truth be told, I was glad for the brevity because I was tired from the day and would have had to fight to stay awake much later.
 Kevin met us after the show and rode the Metro with us back to the hotel.
 Before I went to bed, I made a quick check of my four email accounts.
 I note this because although I have a voltage converter and an adapter that is labeled to fit Chinese outlets, the adapter doesn’t fit – at least in this hotel – so I’m doing all I can to conserve power on my phone and hope that I’ll be able to recharge when we get to Mongolia.
 Tomorrow, it’s on to the Great Wall.

 Enjoying your engaging commentary/impressions.
 I find pictures somewhat sad because I can just imagine how spectacular and beautiful some of those landscapes shots could be with clear, blue skies.
 What a shame that the water and skies look so gray (US spelling of color) especially since the close up shots of the buildings reveal the myriad of color and detail that the Chinese are so skilled at creating.